← More articles in Cold Email

 Measuring Cost Per Acquisition

 Your target CPA depends on customer lifetime value.
-If your average customer brings in $10,000, spending $500 to acquire them through cold email is reasonable.
+If your average customer brings in $10,000, spending $500 to acquire them through cold email is reasonable—that's a 20:1 return.
 But if you're selling $100 subscriptions, that same CPA would be unsustainable.

 Conclusion

-Measuring cold email success isn't about obsessing over every metric; it's about tracking the right ones that align with your business goals.
-Start with open rates to gauge initial interest, monitor reply rates for engagement quality, and eventually focus on conversions and revenue attribution to prove ROI.
+Measuring cold email success isn't about obsessing over every metric—it's about tracking the right ones that align with your business goals.
+Start with open rates to gauge initial interest, monitor reply rates for engagement quality, and ultimately focus on conversions and revenue attribution to prove ROI.

 The metrics you prioritize should reflect your campaign objectives.
 Building brand awareness?
 Focus on open and click rates.
 Generating qualified leads?
 Reply rates and positive responses matter most.
 Driving revenue?
 Conversion rates and CPA take center stage.